ALIVE: Awakening LLM Reasoning via Adversarial Learning and Instructive Verbal Evaluation: Introduction

 Empirical evaluations across benchmarks for mathematical reasoning, code generation, and general logical inference demonstrate that ALIVE effectively alleviates the reward bottleneck.
 Under identical data and compute budgets, ALIVE delivers substantial performance gains, exhibits stronger cross-domain generalization, and achieves markedly higher self-correction rates.
 Collectively, these results indicate that the proposed reasoning trinity enables a self-reinforcing trajectory of capability growth, positioning ALIVE as a scalable foundation for general-purpose reasoning alignment that relies on no human-in-the-loop supervision.

-Our main contributions are summarized as follows: \begin{itemize}[itemsep=0.1pt, topsep=0.1pt, partopsep=0.1pt, leftmargin=*] \item We formally identify and systematize the \textbf{reward bottleneck} in RL-based reasoning, uncovering its fundamental limitations in scalability, robustness, and information efficiency. \item We introduce \textbf{ALIVE}, a unified self-supervised RL framework that enables LLMs to autonomously construct, solve, and review reasoning tasks directly from raw text. \item By leveraging self-generated rewards and instructive verbal feedback, ALIVE improves reasoning accuracy, cross-domain generalization, and intrinsic alignment without human-in-the-loop supervision. \item Through extensive experiments, we demonstrate that ALIVE consistently improves reasoning accuracy and cross-domain generalization, establishing a scalable paradigm for intrinsic reasoning alignment without human-in-the-loop supervision. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[itemsep=0.1pt, topsep=0.1pt, partopsep=0.1pt, leftmargin=*] \item We formally identify and systematize the \textbf{reward bottleneck} in RL-based reasoning, uncovering its fundamental limitations in scalability, robustness, and information efficiency. \item We introduce \textbf{ALIVE}, a unified self-supervised RL framework that enables LLMs to autonomously construct, solve, and review reasoning tasks directly from raw text. \item We provide broad empirical evidence that ALIVE outperforms scalar-reward, verbal-feedback, self-distillation, and self-evolving baselines under matched data and compute, while role-level ablations validate the necessity of the three-role training loop.